Goals

 Goal

 Meal distribution matters.
 Three to five protein feedings usually work better than one giant dinner and two weak meals.
 Carbohydrate placement matters most on training days, especially before and after sessions.
-Protein Timing and Macros by Meal are useful if you want more structure.
+Protein Timing, Macros by Meal, and Leucine Threshold: How Much Protein Per Meal Actually Matters are useful if you want more structure.
+If supplements are part of the plan, The Complete Guide to Creatine (2026) is the main decision guide, and Creatine for Women covers the female-specific angle.

 High-Protein Diet is a strong base for this goal.
-People who still avoid carbs often end up capping their own training quality, so be careful not to turn "clean eating" into under-fueling.
+People who still avoid carbs often cap their own training quality, so be careful not to turn "clean eating" into under-fueling.

 What progress looks like

 Muscle gain is slower than most people expect.
-Good progress often looks like modest weight gain, better gym performance, and fuller measurements in the places you are trying to grow.
+Good progress usually looks like modest weight gain, better gym performance, and fuller measurements in the places you are trying to grow.

 SignalWhat to look for